Newsclip — Social News Discovery

 Quick Answers

-It aims to clarify worker classifications and protect independent contractors.
+The proposed rule aims to clarify worker classification and protect independent contractors while honoring their freedoms.

-It evaluates the degree of control a worker has and their opportunity for profit or loss.
+The core factors for worker classification are the degree of control the worker has and the opportunity for profit or loss.

 Frequently Asked Questions